October 27, 2021

 Looking Forward

-At ACF we believe entrepreneurship will be a key driver of rural prosperity in the future.
+At Ambuja Foundation we believe entrepreneurship will be a key driver of rural prosperity in the future.
 In order to foster and spur entrepreneurship at a grassroots level, SEDI hopes to hone its program further by bringing on board in-house expertise to facilitate small business project proposals, financial analysis, business plan, and branding and marketing, among other things.

 We also hope to develop production clusters for small enterprises producing the same goods.
 In this way, bargaining power is increased as the cluster helps in dealing with larger volumes.
 Similarly there is scope to develop community organizations like producer companies, federations, and entrepreneurial groups to support rural entrepreneurs in scaling their businesses.